Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Agency and client jointly and severally liable for unpaid wages

 As the employer of the assignment employee, the agency is liable for all wages that are unpaid.
-However, as of November 20, 2015, if an assignment employee performs work for a client and the agency fails to pay the employee for some or all of the wages owed for that pay period, the client(s) may be jointly and severally liable together with the agency for some or all of those unpaid wages.
+However, if an assignment employee performs work for a client and the agency fails to pay the employee for some or all of the wages owed for that pay period, the client(s) may be jointly and severally liable together with the agency for some or all of those unpaid wages.
 Specifically, clients may be liable for unpaid regular wages, overtime pay, public holiday pay and public holiday premium pay.

 If an assignment employee performs work for more than one client in any pay period, each client is liable for an amount that is proportional to the hours worked for the client, relative to the total hours the employee worked for all clients of the agency, in that pay period.